About the Documentation Viewer

-Use the documentation organizer to locate and use documentation resources for Apple tools and technologies.
+Use the documentation viewer window to locate and use documentation resources for Apple developer tools and technologies.

-A doc set is a standard OS X bundle that includes documentation files, binary indexes for the files and the symbols they contain, and other metadata.
+A developer documentation set (also known as a doc set) is a standard OS X bundle that includes documentation files, binary indexes for the files and the symbols they contain, and other metadata.
 Xcode automatically installs the doc sets for key Apple developer libraries.
-You may be familiar with these libraries from the Apple Dev Centers.
-They include API reference, programming guides, tutorials, technical articles, man pages, help articles, and sample code.
-By default, Xcode installs updates for Apple doc sets as they become available.
+Doc sets include API reference, programming guides, tutorials, technical articles, manual pages, help articles, and sample code.
+By default, Xcode automatically installs updates for Apple doc sets for your SDKs as they become available.